-- A. Reporting Entity The accompanying schedule includes all federal award programs of the Greater Portland Transit District for the fiscal year ended December 31, 2016.
-The reporting entity is defined in notes to financial statements of the Greater Portland Transit District. - B. Basis of Presentation The information in the accompanying Schedule of Expenditures of Federal Awards is presented in accordance with the Uniform Guidance. - 1.
+- A. Reporting Entity The accompanying schedule includes all federal award programs of the Greater Portland Transit District for the fiscal year ended December 31, 2017.
+The reporting entity is defined in notes to financial statements of the Greater Portland Transit District. - B. Basis of Presentation The information in the accompanying schedule of expenditures of federal awards is presented in accordance with the Uniform Guidance. - 1.
 Pursuant to the Uniform Guidance, federal awards are defined as assistance provided by a federal agency, either directly or indirectly, in the form of grants, contracts, cooperative agreements, loans, loan guarantees, property, interest subsidies, insurance or direct appropriations. - 2.
-Major Programs The Uniform Guidance establishes the levels of expenditures or expenses to be used in defining major federal financial award programs.
-Major programs for the Greater Portland Transit District have been identified in the attached Schedule of Findings and Questioned Costs Summary of Auditor's Results. - C. Basis of Accounting The information presented in the Schedule of Expenditures of Federal Awards is presented on the accrual basis of accounting, which is consistent with the reporting in the Transit District's financial statements. - D. Indirect Cost Rate Greater Portland Transit District has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+Major Programs the Uniform Guidance establishes the level of expenditures or expenses to be used in defining major federal award programs.
+Major programs for the Greater Portland Transit District are identified in the summary of auditor's results in the schedule of findings and questioned costs. - C. Basis of Accounting The information presented in the schedule of expenditures of federal awards is presented on the accrual basis of accounting, which is consistent with the reporting in the Transit District's financial statements. - D. Indirect Cost Rate Greater Portland Transit District has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.

-GREATER PORTLAND TRANSIT DISTRICT Schedule of Findings and Questioned Costs December 31, 2016
+GREATER PORTLAND TRANSIT DISTRICT Schedule of Findings and Questioned Costs For the year ended December 31, 2017